hyperledger-archives/fabric/docs/protocol-spec.md

 }
 ```

-`Init` is a constructor function, which will only be invoked by Deploy transaction.
-The parameters `function` and `args` point to the function implemented by the chaincode that the `Invoke` calls and passes the `args`.
-Similar behavior for the `Query` function.
+`Init`, `Invoke` and `Query` functions take `function` and `args` as parameters to be used by those methods to support a variety of transactions. `Init` is a constructor function, which will only be invoked by the Deploy transaction.
 The `Query` function is not allowed to modify the state of the chaincode; it can only read and calculate the return value as a byte array.

 ### 3.3.2.1 Chaincode Deploy
 Upon deploy (chaincode container is started), the shim layer sends a one time `REGISTER` message to the validating peer with the `payload` containing the `ChaincodeID`.
 The validating peer responds with `REGISTERED` or `ERROR` on success or failure respectively.
 The shim closes the connection and exits if it receives an `ERROR`.